Portrait einer Person mit militärischer Ausrüstung, einer Gasmaske und einer TILO befestigt am Helm.

 Document

-The oxygen self-rescuer is the ultimate breathing apparatus.
-It is suitable for any situation in which there are problems with the ambient air, as it operates independently of it.
-While other systems rely on a sufficient amount of oxygen in the air and only need to remove toxins from it, the oxygen self-rescuer does not require additional oxygen in the surrounding air.
-In theory, it is even conceivable that there is no air to breathe, for example, underwater.
-(However, the oxygen self-rescuer is not designed for use underwater, so this would be outside its specifications.)
-Due to its size, it can be carried at all times.
-The simplest, smallest, and lightest form of the oxygen self-rescuer works with chemically stored oxygen, which is stored in the form of KO2 granules.
+The oxygen self-rescuer represents the ultimate in respiratory protection devices.
+It is suitable for any situation in which problems with ambient air occur, as it functions independently of it.
+In contrast to other systems that rely on sufficient oxygen concentration in the air and merely clean it of toxic substances, the oxygen self-rescuer does not require additional oxygen in the environment.
+It can theoretically even be used in situations with no breathable air available, such as underwater.
+(However, it should be noted that the oxygen self-rescuer is not designed for underwater use and would therefore be used outside its specifications.)
+Due to its compact size, it can easily be carried at all times.
+The simplest, smallest and lightest form of oxygen self-rescuer works with chemically stored oxygen in the form of KO2 granules.

 The granules have two functions: